hetalang/heta-specifications/docs/units.md

 ## 6. Dimensionless Units

+Dimensionless units represent quantities without any physical dimensions, such as ratios, percentages, or coefficients.
+In Heta, dimensionless units should be explicitly defined.
+If no unit is specified for a component, it is treated as `undefined`, not as `dimensionless`.

+It is important to distinguish between `dimensionless` and `item` units:
+- `item` refers to countable entities (e.g., molecules, cells),
+- `dimensionless` refers to pure numbers that have no associated physical dimension.

 Dimensionless units can be represented in the following ways:

 1. **Direct Use:** Specify the `dimensionless` base unit.